skypyproject/skypy/docs/configuration_files.rst

         galaxies: [ $radii, $mass ]

-* `Reference tables`: when a function call depends on tables, you need to ensure the referenced table has the necessary content and is not empty.
+* `Table reference`: when a function call depends on tables, you need to ensure the referenced table has the necessary content and is not empty.
   You can do that with ``.complete``.

   Example: you want to perform a very simple abundance matching, i.e. painting galaxies within your halos.